 These gluten-free funfetti cupcakes are moist, fluffy and perfect for a fun celebration.
 They have a vanilla cake base and are mixed up in just one bowl.
 Information on gluten-free rainbow sprinkles and gluten-free confetti is included.

-Check out my full collection of gluten-free cupcake recipes including my gluten-free vanilla cupcakes, chocolate cupcakes, gluten-free carrot cake cupcakes, lemon blueberry cupcakes and the favorite gluten-free fresh strawberry cupcakes.
+Check out my full collection of gluten-free cupcake recipes including my gluten-free vanilla cupcakes, lemon blueberry cupcakes and the cupcakes everyone raves about, my gluten-free fresh strawberry cupcakes.

 There are two options for gluten-free confetti in these cupcakes.

 I have not seen a consistent name for these decorations pictured below.
 Some call them confetti – Betty Crocker calls them sprinkles.
 These are my first choice for funfetti because they hold up best in the cupcakes.
 They don’t bleed color into the cake like most other types of sprinkles.
 These Betty Crocker Confetti Sprinkles are marked gluten-free on the label, but not certified.

 The second option, and a little easier to find in gluten-free form, is rainbow sprinkles.
 They are not my first choice because most of them melt and/or bleed the color into the cake.
 However, if you are strictly gluten-free, this may be your best option.
 Sprinkles will still make a totally fun cupcake.
 There are a few brands that are gluten-free but only one in the US that I have found to be certified gluten-free.

 Chefs Select rainbow jimmies are marked with a gluten-free certified badge (does not appear to be 3rd party verified) on the container.
 Some of the Betty Crocker rainbow sprinkles are marked gluten-free but not certified.